Mloweedgar/dmv/db_functions/README.md

 # DMV Data Pipeline: Procedures and Orchestration

+> **Note:** This document focuses on running and managing the DMV database functions and procedures.
+For a general overview, see the [main README](../README.md).
+For data preparation and ETL details, see [DMV - Data Preparation Document](../DMV%20-%20Data%20Preparation%20Document.md).

 ## Project Overview

 The DMV data pipeline is a robust, automated system for processing, aggregating, and preparing data for reporting and visualization.
 It is designed to support data-driven decision-making by transforming raw data from multiple sources into clean, analysis-ready tables in the `visualization` schema.
 The pipeline is implemented as a series of SQL procedures, orchestrated to ensure all dependencies are satisfied and outputs are reliably produced.